AronLapp/Humidity_Temp_Monitor/README.md

 static const char *WIFI_PASS = "YOUR_PASSWORD";
 ```

-after adding the secrets.h file, replace the `serverUrl` value with your rasperry Pi's hosted server address, and give your node a name by changing the `nodeId` variable's value.
+After adding the `secrets.h` file, replace the `serverUrl` value with your Raspberry Pi's hosted server address, and give your node a name by changing the `nodeId` variable's value.

 ## Parts used